-Note: Meals may be provided to teams competing in regional events; regional teams should contact the regional contest coordinator in their area for more information.
+NOTE: Meals may be provided to teams competing in regional events; regional teams should contact the regional contest coordinator in their area for more information.

-• Special offers from competition sponsors.
+• Special offers from competition sponsors and teams only area.

 Several companies offer their products, materials, supplies, and/or access to equipment and facilities to competition teams at no or reduced costs.

-For example, VideoRay's "MATE ROV Competition Store" is available to competition teams only.
+For example, VideoRay's "MATE ROV Competition Store" is available to MATE competition teams only.
 This on-line store offers discounts on cameras, tethers, and, possibly, thrusters, among other items.
-Carrillo Underwater Systems (CUS) offers a scholarship for free and/or discounted products, and Sound Ocean Systems, Inc. offers free umbilical cable provided teams cover shipping costs.
+Sound Ocean Systems, Inc. offers free umbilical cable provided teams cover shipping costs.
 SolidWorks provides student edition versions of its software to ALL student members of MATE ROV teams at no cost.
-Igus, Inc. offers a range of its products at no-cost, while VANTEC, Lights Camera Action LLC, and Parallax offer discounts on certain products.
+Lights Camera Action LLC offers discounts on certain products.